sk7725/TimeControl/README.md

 # TimeControl
 Speeds up or slows down Mindustry.

+Supports `x0.25` ~ `x16`.
+Some buttons can be pressed twice to alternate between different modes.

 Not intended for multiplayer use.